 The seventies generation played a major and important role in the Muslim Brotherhood.
 They were university activists during the seventies, and later they played an important role in many trade unions.
 Prominent among them were Abou Elela Mady, Abdel Moneim Aboul Fotouh, and Essam El-Erian.
-This generation differed from the Brotherhood's socalled old guard, most of the leaders of which were imprisoned by the Egyptian government under Gamal Abd El-Nasser.1 The difference between generations led to a gap emerging in political policies between them.
-The middle generation accused the leaders of dominating the Guidance Office (Maktab al-Irshad), as well as accusing them of autocracy, autarchy, and anti-political trends resulting in less opportunities for potential alliances with groups from other political currents.2 According to the middle generation, the Brotherhood's old guard did not make any concessions over these policies.
+This generation differed from the Brotherhood's socalled old guard, most of the leaders of which were imprisoned by the Egyptian government under Gamal Abd El-Nasser.
+The difference between generations led to a gap emerging in political policies between them.
+The middle generation accused the leaders of dominating the Guidance Office (Maktab al-Irshad), as well as accusing them of autocracy, autarchy, and anti-political trends resulting in less opportunities for potential alliances with groups from other political currents.
+According to the middle generation, the Brotherhood's old guard did not make any concessions over these policies.
 Younger members expressed their dissatisfaction and disappointment with the Muslim Brotherhood's organizational shape and the dominance of the old points of view.
 Essam Sultan expressed his discontent, as he believed that "organized unemployment" was widespread in the Muslim Brotherhood.
-Many Muslim Brotherhood junior professionals found that their role in participating in the Muslim Brotherhood was marginalized.3 of tensions between the The peak Brotherhood's old guard and middle generation was in 1996, after the death of the fourth General Guide, Muhammad Hamid Abu al-Nasr, in January of the same year.
+Many Muslim Brotherhood junior professionals found that their role in participating in the Muslim Brotherhood was marginalized.

+The Brotherhood leadership has been unable to maintain effective control over the organization.
+After the coup, the Muslim Brotherhood lost the strong, overt presence in society that had evolved over decades through its elaborate network of social services of tensions between the The peak Brotherhood's old guard and middle generation was in 1996, after the death of the fourth General Guide, Muhammad Hamid Abu al-Nasr, in January of the same year.
 Ma'mun al-Hudaybi, the Muslim Brotherhood's official spokesperson, announced that Mustafa Mashhur (a 76-year-old) would be the new General Guide.
-This infuriated the middle generation, who boycotted the elections through which Mashhur was appointed as a General Guide.4 The disappointment among the Muslim Brotherhood's younger generation was led by Abou Elela Mady and his colleagues that announced the establishment of a new party, the Al-Wasat Party, in 1996, with this party being touted by the Egyptian government under Mubarak as the Muslim Brotherhood's political wing.
+This infuriated the middle generation, who boycotted the elections through which Mashhur was appointed as a General Guide.
+The disappointment among the Muslim Brotherhood's younger generation was led by Abou Elela Mady and his colleagues that announced the establishment of a new party, the Al-Wasat Party, in 1996, with this party being touted by the Egyptian government under Mubarak as the Muslim Brotherhood's political wing.
 The Brotherhood's old guard opposed the establishment of the Al-Wasat Party.
 Al-Hudaybi ordered the Muslim Brotherhood members who joined the new party to pull out immediately or be subject to expulsion.
 Thus, Mady and another twelve of the leaders of the middle generation announced their resignation from the Muslim Brotherhood.
-The authorities rejected the new party, and its license was not granted.5
+The authorities rejected the new party, and its license was not granted.